SynchronetBBS/sbbs/xtrn/minesweeper/readme.txt

     Command Line               ?minesweeper winners
     ...
     Execute on Event           Logon, Only

+If you want your top-x winners exported periodically to a message network (i.e. to be displayed on other BBSes), create an additional Timed Event entry:

+    Internal Code              MSHIGHSCORES
+    Start-up Directory         ../xtrn/minesweeper
+    Command Line               ?minesweeper export
+    ...
+    Execution Day of Week      Sun

 Configure
 ---------
 Command-line arguments supported:

-"winners [num]"	- display list of top-[num] winners and exit "nocls"   		- don't clear the screen upon exit
+"winners [num]"	- display list of top-[num] winners and exit "export [num]"  - export list of top-[num] high scores to msgbase and exit "nocls"   		- don't clear the screen upon exit
 <level>   		- set the initial game difficulty level (1-5)